leafo/pgmoon/README.md

 message.

+### postgres:settimeout(time)

+Sets the timeout value (in milliseconds) for all socket operations (connect, write, receive).
+This function does not have any return values.

 ### success, err = postgres:disconnect()

 Closes the socket to the server if one is open.
 No other methods should be